 Administrators will need to learn how to provision, administer, tune, secure, monitor and recover the DBaaS platform.
 It's the same basic principles of good administration that apply to all database management system environments, but your database administrators will be using different tools, utilities and commands to perform those support operations.

-4. Not understanding the vendor's cost models
+4. Not understanding the vendor's cost model

 You won't be purchasing your DBaaS system.
 You'll be renting it.
 Those rental fees will vary based on vendor, product, instance configuration and workloads.
 Each vendor has different ways of charging the customer.
 In addition, some of the vendors' pricing models can be complex.
 To accurately estimate your rental fees, you must understand the metrics the provider uses to calculate costs.